mikeos-tech/dictionary-sync/README.md

 I currently have it running on *Ubuntu server* and two instances of *Kubuntu*.

-I often work both on my local computer and over *ssh* on the server and will be editing files on both and the dictionaries are kept synchronised.
+I often work, both on my local computer and over *ssh* on the server and will be editing files on both and the dictionaries are kept synchronised.

 It should work synchronising any set of files that are text based (else git won't be able to merge them) and that can be stored in a single folder structure.